paser-group/continuous-secsoft/software-quality-assurance/workshops/workshop1/workshop1.md

 - Navigate to `https://github.com/paser-group/continuous-secsoft/tree/master/software-quality-assurance/workshop1/`
 - Apply test-driven development (TDD) to implement a subtraction operation for our simple calculator.
 We will use `unittest`.
-- Demo will be recorded and shared on CANVAS
+- Demo will be recorded and shared on CANVAS (Panopto Recordings).